apache/thrift/doc/specs/idl.md

 - Read: Optional fields may, or may not be part of the input stream.
 - Default values: are written when the isset flag is set

-Most language implementations use the recommended pratice of so-called "isset" flags to indicate whether a particular optional field is set or not.
+Most language implementations use the recommended practice of so-called "isset" flags to indicate whether a particular optional field is set or not.
 Only fields with this flag set are written, and conversely the flag is only set when a field value has been read from the input stream.

 #### default requiredness (implicit)